cbpark/YAM2/README.md

 In theory, it will work with use GCC >= 7 or Clang >= 5.

 Detailed instructions for installing NLopt by building the source code are given in [NLopt installation](https://nlopt.readthedocs.io/en/latest/NLopt_Installation/).
-For some Linux distributions, it can be installed by the system package manager.
+For some Linux distributions, it can be installed by using the system package manager.
 For example,

 ```
 # For Arch Linux/Manjaro: